 You don't need us to tell you how frustrating it can be to roll your windows up only for it to stop an inch or two before it gets to the very top.
 You try rolling them down and back up again to no avail.
 You try holding the power window button down.
 No dice.
 If this happens, it could be because of the weather.
 Windows can stick in cold weather, so try to get the car into a garage or warmer area and then try again.
-If they still won't go all the way up, or if the windows won't activate at all when the button is pressed, it could mean there's a bigger issue on hand.
-Some common issues include a bad motor, a busted starter or a blown fuse.
+If they still won't go all the way up, or if the windows won't activate when the button is pressed, it could mean there's a more significant issue on hand.
+Some common issues include a bad motor, a busted starter, or a blown fuse.

 3. Power Door Lock Issues

 Like power windows, your vehicle's power locks rely on a motor to lock and unlock your doors.
 And if you're pushing down the key fob to lock or unlock your doors from outside of the vehicle, or pushing down the button on the inside of the vehicle and nothing is happening, it's likely because there's an issue with the motor.
 If you're lucky, it might just be a bad actuator.
 If you're not, it could be a more extensive repair, and the cost could range to $700.
 We suppose you could settle for manually locking and unlocking your doors, but that might not be the convenience you're looking for when accessing your vehicle.